SAMUELMUCHIRI/IMS-Main/README.md

 # IMS-Main

-> learning CSHARP : self taught
+> ## Learning Dotnet

-heres a repo for my journey
+self taught heres a repo for my journey

-The learning is based on a book (to update later)
+The learning is based on a book ( **C# 8.0 and .NET Core 3.0 – Modern Cross-Platform Development** )

+- C#!
+Welcome, .NET!
+- Speaking C#
+- Controlling Flow and Converting Types
+- Writing, Debugging, and Testing Functions